 A recent case has shown that courts are willing to be sensible in their interpretation of deadlines for accepting or defending proceedings.
 But defendants should not allow this apparent leniency to lull them into missing deadlines (default judgments).

 When a claimant serves proceedings on a defendant, the latter has a prescribed period to either accept or defend the proceedings.
 Should the defendant fail to do either within that time, the claimant can seek judgment in default under the Civil Procedure Rules (CPR).

 In the case of Cunico Resources NV and others -v- Daskalakis and another EWHC 3382 (Comm) claimant served proceedings on the defendant, who was in Switzerland.

-The defendant did not file an acknowledgment of service within the time afforded, so the claimant requested judgment in default.
+The defendant did not file an acknowledgment of service within the time afforded, so the claimant requested default judgments.